-Also known as Archfin Goby, Blue-speckled Shrimpgoby, Gudgeons, Horseshoe Shrimpgoby, Prawn Gobies, Shrimp Gobies.
+Also known as Archfin Goby, Blue-speckled Shrimpgoby, Gudgeon, Horseshoe Shrimpgoby, Prawn Goby, Shrimp Goby.

 They feed on benthic invertebrates and zooplankton.